Where to go in the USA

 List of regions

-Lining most of America’s Pacific west, California offers stunning coastal drives, vibrant cities and a veritable plethora of natural attractions all washed down with some real culinary delights.
+Lining most of America’s Pacific west, California offers stunning coastal drives, vibrant cities and a veritable plethora of natural attractions accompanied by some of the world's best food and wine.

 New England – a collection of states in America’s northeast corner – is one of North America’s true gems.
 Steeped in the continent’s history, it’s resplendent in rural colours year-round.